 When it becomes probable that the carrying amount of an asset will be recovered principally through a sale transaction rather than through its continuing use, it is reclassified as an Asset Held for Sale.
-The asset is revalued immediately before reclassification and then carried at the lower of this amount and fair value i.e. market value less costs to sell.
+The asset is revalued immediately before reclassification and then carried at the lower of this amount and fair value i.e. market value, less costs to sell.
 Where there is a subsequent decrease to fair value less costs to sell, the loss is posted to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
 Gains in fair value are recognised only up to the amount of any previously recognised losses in the Surplus or Deficit on Provision of Services.
 Depreciation is not charged on Assets Held for Sale.
-At the end of 2012/13, it was expected that two properties, 21 Church Street Warwick and 10/14 Chapel Street Warwick would be sold in 2013/14.
-However, it should be noted that both properties are Investment Properties and as such the code does not permit their transfer to Assets Held for Sale and they continue to be accounted for as Investment Property within the balance sheet until the actual date of their disposal.
-In respect of the HRA, those council house in the process of being sold at 31st March 2013 have been transferred to the HRA Assets Held For sale account.
-As a result of the revaluation carried out on their reclassification, a revaluation gain of £173,000 has been credited to the HRA and then reversed out to the Capital Adjustments Account to ensure that there is no impact on the HRA.
+At the end of 2013/14, it was expected that 10/14 Chapel Street Warwick would be sold in 2014/15.
+However, it should be noted that this property is an Investment Property and as such the code does not permit its transfer to Assets Held for Sale and it continues to be accounted for as an Investment Property within the balance sheet until the actual date of its disposal.
+In respect of the HRA, those council houses and garage sites in the process of being sold at 31st March 2014 have been transferred to the HRA Assets Held For sale account.
+As a result of the revaluation carried out on their reclassification, a revaluation gain of £477,000 has been credited to the HRA and then reversed out to the Capital Adjustments Account to ensure that there is no impact on the HRA.